-HSBC JOH's leverage ratio calculated in accordance with South African Banks Act, 1990 was 9.8% at 31 December 2019, higher than 8.5% at 31 December 2018, driven by lower on balance sheet exposures and lower off balance sheet exposures.
+HSBC JOH's leverage ratio calculated in accordance with South African Banks Act, 1990 was 7.39% at 31 December 2020, lower than 9.8% at 31 December 2019.
+This was driven by lower capital balances after repatriating capital to its Parent in December 2020.
+In addition, the asset holdings were higher due to an increase in liquidity.